 Scientists and doctors working on specific diseases take the time to talk to patient groups about the biology of the disease, and future hopes for treating disease

-A state-of-the-art Pod, designed for the Royal Society Summer Exhibition, supports many of our outreach activities.
-During these events, clinican and basic scientists are on-hand to describe our research and answer questions.
+A custom outreach structure (the 'Pod'), designed for the Royal Society Summer Exhibition, supports many of our outreach activities.
+During these events, clinician and basic scientists are on-hand to describe our research and answer questions.

 Through real-time demonstrations, touch-screen quizzes and a mini-lab set-up, the pod lets us demonstrate transgenic "green fish": neurons and blood vessels fish breeding use of fish in drug screening.

-Recent events have included the University of Sheffield Discovery Night, where the University's laboratories and lectures theatres are open to the public for a host of talks, demonstrations and hands on activities based around research in Science, Engineering, Medicine and Dentistry.
+Past events have included the University of Sheffield Discovery Night, where the university's laboratories and lectures theatres are open to the public for a host of talks, demonstrations and hands on activities based around research in Science, Engineering, Medicine and Dentistry.